odlgroup/odl/doc/source/guide/in_depth/functional_guide.rst

 In the ODL solver package, functionals are implemented in the `Functional` class, a subclass to `Operator`.

 From a mathematical presepective, the above is a valide definition of a functional.
 However, since the purpose of these functionals are primarely to be used for solving optimization problems, the following assumptions are made:

  * the vector space ``X`` is a Hilbert space.
  * the field of scalars ``F`` are the real numbers.

-The first assumption is made in order to simplify the concept of *convex conjugate functional*, see ``conjugate_functional`` under :ref:`implementation` for more details or the Wikipedia articles on `convex conjugate`_ or `Legendre transformation`_.
+The first assumption is made in order to simplify the concept of *convex conjugate functional*, see ``conjugate_functional`` under :ref:`implementation` for more details, or the Wikipedia articles on `convex conjugates`_ and `Legendre transformations`_.

 The second assumption is made in order to guarantee that the optimization problem, in some way, makes sense.
 For example, if the field is not (totally) ordered (like for example the complex numbers) one cannot define optimization over it in a meaningful way.
 Or if the field does not have the least-upper-bound property, then attainment of an optimal solution cannot be guaranteed.
 See, for example, the Wikipedia articles on `field`_, `ordered field`_ and `least-upper-bound property`_.

 Note that it is possible to use the class without fulfilling these assumtptions, however in this case some of the mathematical results might not hold.